Introducing Nick Bowker, your African Safari Hunting Outfitter

 Mild Climate

-We hunt in South Africa all year round; however, the best months for hunting are March through September.
-Bedford has a mild climate and receives around 390 mm of rain annually, with most rain falling in January through April in thunderstorms.
+Bedford has a mild climate and receives around 390 mm of rain annually, with most rain falling in thunderstorms from January through April.

 South Africa

-We hunt in a malaria-free area at all times!
 Also, we have private hospitals and medical care available in the surrounding area.

-Bedford, your South African hunting destination in the Eastern Cape Province
+Bedford, Your South African Hunting Destination in the Eastern Cape Province

 Our lodges are about 20 minute drive from Bedford.
 See lodging options.